banyanlogic/website/BL4.0-reference.md

 C-SALF and CLAAS are not inventions.
 They are a personally curated subset of existing organizational research — selected through 30 years of lived enterprise observation and validated by running a real $3M team.
 Organizational research already knows T-shaped people are more effective.
 It already knows lifecycle thinking reduces failure.
 It already knows security belongs in requirements.
 BL does not claim to have discovered these things.
 BL claims to have selected the subset that matters most right now, integrated it through one coherent diagnostic lens, and made it teachable to people who would never read the original research.
 The 30-year credential paired with this honesty is the moat — not a universal claim, but a practitioner’s validated selection.
 C-SALF is orthogonal to DevOps, SAFe, and SDLC — a diagnostic layer inside any of them, not a competitor to any of them.
 HUMS alone is excavated from perennial wisdom — it is not organizational research, it is older and more stable.

+**DEPLOY guidance for certified practitioners:** A T-Class graduate’s first live engagement follows the C-SALF PLAN phase: (1) run LGPA Mode 1 with the client to baseline their lifecycle gap · (2) use PRE-0 scenario intake to ground the engagement in their real workflow · (3) propose one action from the HUMS signal map before any tool or framework is named · (4) gate BUILD on a written A9 check for any safety-critical domain.
+The practitioner does not arrive with a solution.
+They arrive with an instrument.

 ISO 17020 (Inspection Bodies) governs: BVS/BVDev quality as inspection artifacts · ROI Analyst impartiality · T-Class certification evidence requirements · PoE Test grading consistency · Runbook as documented procedure.
 Every C-SALF handoff is an inspection event.
 Every deliverable must be traceable, impartial, and competence-verified.

 A Nurse Training guide documents what a nurse should do.
 It captures user stories with precision and care.
 What it almost never captures: what a malicious actor with stolen nurse credentials would do (adversarial); what happens when the medication database goes offline mid-procedure (resilience); what happens when 500 nurses log in simultaneously during shift change (capacity); whether a nurse administrator can add a new user without IT support (administrability).
 C-SALF BVSs and ERDs are iterative documents capturing all six story types in parallel — not sequentially, not optionally.
+The six canonical types: Compliance · Security · Architecture · Lean · Feature · Foundation.

 |Segment                   |Primary Need                                    |Entry            |
 |--------------------------|------------------------------------------------|-----------------|